 What is Meunière Sauce?

-Meunière sauce, in the classic French tradition, is a somewhat rustic, simple sauce made from brown butter enhanced with parsley and lemon.
-With the readily available bounty of seafood from the Gulf of Mexico and the culinary influence of French cuisine, the adaptation of this sauce was inevitable in Creole cuisine.
-The creation of the Creole-style Meunière sauce is credited to Arnaud Cazenave, hailed as Count Arnaud of the famed Arnaud’s Restaurant, which was founded in 1918 and still serves as one of the few classic French Quarter Creole restaurants and a prime example of haute Creole.
-The Creole-style of Meunière sauce enriches the basic French style by adding flour, stock, and seasoning which fortify and stabilize the sauce.
+A Meunière Sauce (or Sauce Meunière), in the classic French tradition, is a simple pan sauce made from brown butter enhanced with parsley and lemon.
+With the bounty of readily available seafood from the Gulf of Mexico and the culinary influence of French cuisine, the adaptation of this sauce was inevitable in Creole cuisine.
+The Creole style adds flour, stock, and seasoning which fortify and stabilize the sauce.

 Here’s What You Need